blackfireio/documentation/onboarding/observability-strategy.rst

   regressions as your application evolves.

 - **Synthetic Monitoring**:
+  Run :doc:`synthetic monitoring </builds-cookbooks/synthetic-monitoring>` with
-  Automate performance test with :doc:`synthetic monitoring </builds-cookbooks/index>` by integrating it into your CI/CD pipeline.
-This ensures your application maintains performance quality with each new release.
+  Blackfire Player from your CI/CD pipeline or on your own schedule.
+This keeps your application's performance quality under control with each new release.

 Combining Strategies for Effective Observability
 ------------------------------------------------